 Using a base snapshot, you can back up a base and restore it to an earlier version.
 Airtable automatically takes occasional snapshots of your bases, and you can also manually take a snapshot.
 It may be a good idea to manually take a snapshot of your base immediately before restructuring or otherwise making a large amount of changes to your base.

-Taking a snapshot won't do anything to your existing base, and restoring a base from a snapshot will create a new base, without affecting your existing base.
+NOTETaking a snapshot won't affect the base you create it in.
+Restoring a base from a snapshot will create a new base without affecting your existing base.
+Bases restored from snapshots do not have revision history, but will include record comments.

 Taking a snapshot